 - Salt and pepper, to taste

-- Chop the broccoli into small-ish pieces and add to a zip lock food bag with the coriander, garlic, salt, pepper and olive oil.
+- Chop the broccoli into small-ish pieces and add to a zip lock food bag with the garlic-infused olive oil, salt, pepper and coriander (if using).
 Shake vigorously to make sure the broccoli is well coated.

-- Transfer to the baking tray and cook for 20-15 minutes until the broccoli is starting to crisp and blacken.
+- Transfer to the baking tray and cook for 20-15 minutes until the broccoli is starting to crisp.

 - Serve and enjoy!